 This post is also available in: עברית (Hebrew)

-China has won the artificial intelligence battle with the United States and is heading towards global dominance because of its technological advances, the Pentagon’s former software chief told the Financial Times following his resignation.
+A former Pentagon software chief has stated that China has already won the artificial intelligence battle with the United States and is heading towards global dominance because of its technological advances.
+Is this true?

 The Pentagon’s first chief software officer, Nicolas Chaillan, said he resigned in protest at the slow pace of technological transformation in the US military, and because he could not stand to watch China overtake America.
 In his first interview since leaving the post at the Department of Defense, he said: “We have no competing fighting chance against China in 15 to 20 years”.
 He blamed sluggish innovation, the reluctance of U.S. companies such as Google to work with the state on AI, and extensive ethical debates over the technology.

 Chinese companies, Chaillan said, were obliged to work with their government and were making “massive investment” in AI without regard to ethics.
 Chaillan announced his resignation at the beginning of September, saying military officials were repeatedly put in charge of cyber initiatives for which they lacked experience.
 Chaillan, who had spent three years on a Pentagon-wide effort to boost cyber security and as first chief software officer for the US Air Force, said Beijing is heading for global dominance because of its advances in artificial intelligence, machine learning and cyber capabilities.
 These emerging technologies were far more critical to America’s future than hardware such as fifth-generation fighter jets, he added.

 Prepared to dive into the world of futuristic technology?
 Attend INNOTECH 2022, the international convention and exhibition for cyber, HLS and innovation at Expo, Tel Aviv, on November 2nd – 3rd

 Interested in sponsoring / a display booth at the 2022 INNOTECH exhibition?
 Click here for details!